MainulDip/JavaEveryday/java-lang-basic-102.md

 https://www.geeksforgeeks.org/asynchronous-synchronous-callbacks-java/
 ### Lambda:
 In Java Lambda is used to implement `SAM` interface, its implementation signature is `(props:T) -> {}`.
-Note, there is no return type like kotlin, as the return type is declared in the `SAM` interface class.
+Note, there is no return type like kotlin, as the return type is declared in the `SAM` interface class....

 ### Runnable vs Callable: